6 Considerations For Earning A Woman’s Business

 If it’s essential and supports the protection of her loved ones and her home, she is all in, including her dollars.
 Value matters but so does price.
 Women are savvy shoppers, and it’s vital you not only have the environment and offer the information she needs but the best products at the best price, too.

-The Takeaway: If the women of the family are shooting, the whole family is shooting.
+If the women of the family are shooting, the whole family is shooting.
 This means she’s purchasing guns, gear and training, and lots of it.
 Research the guns and products women buy, become familiar with them and stock them in your store.
 Provide women-specific courses where she can find the training she needs, without intimidation.

 Of course, no two women are the same.
 Perhaps now you have a better understanding of how women arrive at buying decisions and what they need from you to make them.